decidedlygray/mfa_slipstream_poc/README.md

 		collect_userpass.js (part 2 appears in the cloned page second, though it is actually executed first during the attack).

+For an overview of how the PoC code is organized see: [MFA Slipstream - Phishing MFA PoC Walkthrough](https://decidedlygray.com/2017/08/24/mfa-slipstream-phishing-mfa-poc-walkthrough/)

-For a demo of the attack please see this blogpost: [Phishing Your Way Past Multi-Factor Authentication](http://www.openskycorp.com/resource-center/blog/phishing-way-past-multi-factor-authentication/)
+For a demo of the attack please see this blogpost: [Phishing Your Way Past Multi-Factor Authentication](https://www.tuvopensky.com/resources/blog/phishing-your-way-past-multi-factor-authentication/)

 Or just the video here: